jappeace/jappeaceApplication/content/pragmatic-haskell-message-servant.md

 messages :: Message -> Handler [Message]
 ```
 We define a Handler (which is an servant api endpoint).
-To make it work it requires a message, then it will return a list of messages
+To make it work, it requires a message, then it will return a list of messages
 within a handler container.
 We will see shortly that the handler container is special.